yfy-dodo939/OhNoCreeper/README.md

 A Fabric Mod that warning if there is a creeper nearby.

 ## Usage
-+ `/OhNoCreeper toggle enabled` : Enable the warning (This mod is enabled by default)
++ `/OhNoCreeper toggle true` : Enable the warning (This mod is enabled by default)
-+ `/OhNoCreeper toggle disabled` : Disable the warning
++ `/OhNoCreeper toggle false` : Disable the warning
 + `/OhNoCreeper status` : Check if this mod is enabled